Digital-Twilight/TerrariaSpriteViewer/README.md

 - Select animations and control their speed.

 - Enable or disable armor visibility.

+- You can choose which texture pack you want to view.

 - Update sprite files without leaving the program!